-DIMENSION WHEN IS THE DEVELOPMENT OF AN INTEGRATED SYSTEM FOR INFORMATION MANAGEMENT FOR SOCIAL PROTECTION FEASIBLE?
-KEY ISSUES Wider country context Hardware (for example, computers and server) Adequate hardware available at local levels (these can be purchased, but this increases costs significantly).
-Adequate servers-high-capacity computers-that can be are scaled up to accommodate potential growth (for example, a designated server room with reasonable physical and logical security that conforms to ISO 27001).
-Stable provision of electricity at local level Application software and database (If needed) potential to create a large database that is scalable, flexible and performs well.
-Clarity of functional requirements and technical specifications at policy level.
-Key questions - such as purpose, benefits, hosting and nature of users-should be addressed at the feasibility stage and agreed by all stakeholders.
-Availability of capacity to support and administer the relevant software, database and network Tansfer of data Adequate legislation and procedures ensuring data privacy and security Existence of a solid system for a unique ID for social protection (National ID or social security number) that can be used as a backbone to integrate data across sources Ideally, Internet access at all levels of implementation, including local (to build web-service access that greatly improves information flow) preferable use of government internal network and hosting Clearly documented protocols enabling quality controls on information before it is submitted over the Internet or transferred by batch process
+- Adequate legislation and procedures ensuring data privacy and security - Existence of a solid system for a unique ID for social protection (National ID or social security number) that can be used as a backbone to integrate data across sources - Ideally, internet access at all levels of implementation, including local (to build web-service access that greatly improves information flow)-preferable use of government internal network and hosting - Clearly documented protocols enabling quality controls on information before it is submitted over the internet or transferred by batch process

-It should be noted that the lack of any of these conditions does not mean integration is not possible - it simply implies increasing time and effort to develop a functioning system.
-We focus on two key 'building blocks' below: a) lack of National ID number and b) lack of appropriate safeguards to ensure data privacy and security.
+It should be noted that the lack of any of these conditions does not mean integration is not possible, it simply implies increasing time and effort to develop a functioning system.
+We focus on two key 'building blocks' below:

+- a. lack of National ID number - b. lack of appropriate safeguards to ensure data privacy and security.